 8. Event – Trade Shows, Cafe, Flea Market, Shopping Mall

 Physical stores are always useful for CBD sellers.
 For example, trade shows for CBD-specific options like World CBD-Expo can prove especially valuable for your brand.
 And many cafes are selling CBD coffee and CBD oil as well in the outlet.
 At weekend, you can see many CBD brands renting a booth and selling CBD ingestible and topicals in flea markets.

 4 Tips and Tricks of Running CBD Ads

-Now I will elaborate what are A, B, C, D tips and tricks of running CBD ads.
+Now I will elaborate on what are A, B, C, D tips and tricks of running CBD ads.

 A – CBD wordings are allowed to show on the advertising messages

 Basically, this type of digital channel can allow CBD brands to sell CBD products online.
 For example, ShareASale, which is one of the largest affiliate networks worldwide, particularly in the USA, accepts CBD brands to create affiliate programs and recruit publishers, coupon sites, or social influencers.
 It can be cost per sale or cost per lead model based on your strategy.
 For generating traffic to your store and convert sales, you can offer a ‘can’t reject’ commission scheme to attract online media to list your advertising messages on their channels.

 What’s more, Twitter in some countries allows topical CBD brands to run advertising and reach out to target customers.
 Although it might be not a global scope and you have to check the limitation, but at least it’s an opportunities to drive traffic online to your store in some markets